hashemselsherif/automated-trading-platform-showcase/README.md

-# Solana Automated Trading System Showcase
+# Automated Trading System Showcase

 This repository contains a sanitized production-source subset of a live automated financial trading system on Solana.
 The platform runs multiple quantitative strategies in parallel, generates real-time trade signals, ranks market opportunities, applies layered risk controls, executes trades, and streams operating status to dashboards and alerts.